-- There was a little shop on the way out and they had some great stuff (viking swords and other toys, souvenirs)
+- There was a little shop on the way out and they had some great stuff (Viking swords and other toys, souvenirs)

 Danum Gallery, Library and Museum, Waterdale, Doncaster, DN1 3BZ

-“I visited Enigma with my 8 year old friend and his 9 year old friend.
-We did the ‘hostage’ room- which mentioned on the website it was suitable for families.
+“I visited Enigma with my 8 year old son and his 9 year old friend.
+We did the ‘hostage’ room- which was mentioned on the website it was suitable for families.
 I didn’t really know what to expect as I’d never done an escape room before, but we had a great time and my son says he’d like to go back again.
 It definitely got us thinking (there is a button to press for hints if you get stuck).
 It’s a great activity for older children, and the other rooms would be good for teens (or children who aren’t easily scared)”.

 Facilities: Toilets available.